 Or Is It?

 I know it’s a bit silly but we had to get that out of the way.
 I think when you read my words about Kingdom Driven Leadership or Mission-Driven Business you think that’s code for “Christian Business.”
 I want it to be.
 I love Jesus and I want you to love Him too.
 I want the companies where I spend my money to have employees and leaders that love Him too.
 However, it’s not true.
 A business can be incredibly missional without having a scriptural mission statement.

 A company like Babban Gona that finances loans for small farmers in Nigeria has an incredible mission, yet there is no mention of Christ.
 The loans provide the profit and allow them to help the farmers be more profitable in the long run.
 Essentially, they are loaning to the poor in an effort to end their poverty and as a result, have a happy client.
 I’ve seen this model in many countries with varying levels of success and it’s beautifully missional.
 Yet, many of these social enterprises aren’t led by Christians.
 Christianity has no monopoly on doing good.

-Any business enthusiast would recognize that businesses are like a living organism.
+Any business enthusiast would recognize that businesses are like living organisms.
 You might even argue that every business has a soul.
 The people and the culture of a business can make it decidedly Christian-like.
-A company’s mission, vision and values can be Christian-like to the extent that they were taken from Bible verses.
+A company’s mission, vision, and values can be Christian-like to the extent that they were taken from Bible verses.
 Look at Chick-fil-A, “to glorify God.”
 It drives everything they do (or did).
 I think a better question is..

 If there were a Christian Business what would it look like?